 The remaining missiles continued to batter away at the lifeless hulk, turning it into an ever-more-ragged cloud of hot shrapnel.

-There was nothing the Sol fighters could do, though, about the tiny white-hot molten streak speeding away toward Station Jove.
+There was nothing the Sol fighters could do, though, about the tiny white-hot molten streak speeding away behind them toward Station Jove.